soulcrancerdev/solana-pumpfun-smart-contract-token2022/README.md

-# Solana Ultra-Fast New Token Sniper on Raydium and Pump.fun in Rust 🚀
+# Solana Ultra-Fast New Token Sniper with Jito Shred Stream 🚀⚡

 ## Overview

-Introducing the **Solana Ultra-Fast New Token Sniper** written in **Rust** 🦀, designed to detect newly launched tokens on both **Raydium** and **Pump.fun** and execute buys at lightning speed ⚡.
-With Rust's memory safety features and performance optimizations, built with Rust for superior performance and security.
-Tailored for both novice and experienced traders.
+Introducing the **Solana Ultra-Fast New Token Sniper** powered by **Jito Shred Stream** and written in **Rust** 🦀.
+This cutting-edge sniper detects newly launched tokens on **Raydium** and **Pump.fun** and executes buys at unprecedented speeds using Jito's low-latency shred streaming technology.
+Built with Rust for maximum performance, memory safety, and security.
+The ultimate tool for both novice and experienced traders seeking the competitive edge.

 ---

 ## Key Features

+### ⚡ Jito Shred Stream Integration
+- **Bleeding-Edge Speed**: Harness the power of **Jito Shred Stream** for the fastest possible transaction detection and execution.
+Get ahead of the competition with direct shred-level data access!

-### 🚀 Speed and Efficiency
+### 🚀 Unmatched Performance
-- **Lightning-Quick Transactions**: Leveraging Rust's exceptional performance, our bot allows you to snipe new tokens almost instantly.
-Say goodbye to delays and seize opportunities as they arise!
+- **Lightning-Quick Transactions**: Leveraging Rust's exceptional performance combined with Jito Shred Stream, snipe new tokens in the same block.
+Zero delays, maximum opportunities!

 ### 🔒 Safety First
 - **Robust Security**: Rust's safety guarantees minimize bugs and vulnerabilities, ensuring your trading activities are secure.
 Trade with confidence and peace of mind.